lch14forever/beem-static/README.md

 ### Comparing BEEM-static with correlation based methods

 We now run two popular methods for inferring microbial interactions on our simulated data.
-Both methods try to infer an association matrix as a proxy for the interaction matrix.
+Both methods try to infer a correlation matrix as a proxy for the interaction matrix.

 1. Using an naive Spearman's correlation method